Arewee/wc-custom-bulk-order/readme.txt

 1. Ladda upp `wc-custom-bulk-order`-mappen till `/wp-content/plugins/`-mappen.
 2. Aktivera pluginet genom 'Plugins'-menyn i WordPress.
 3. Konfigurera fält via ACF och inställningar på produktsidan.

+== Developer Resources ==

+For developers contributing to this project, please refer to the `DEVELOPER_NOTES.md` file in the root directory.
+It contains important links to the official documentation for WordPress, WooCommerce, ACF, and other key tools used in this environment.
+Use these resources to ensure code is compliant with the latest standards and best practices.

 == Architectural Notes ==